 About this ever growing list

-This will be a never ending post.
+This will be a never ending project.
 I’ll keep adding shops to the list as soon as I find them, or someone suggests them.

 So if you know of an embroidery shop that’s worth visiting, jump to the comments section and let everyone know!
 I’ll add it to the list, with your name and personal link, if you like it.